SEL-ICS/NHS-Snowflake-CoP/T-SQL to Snowflake SQL/Snowflake Collation/README.md

 The results of these checks are logged in the `CONTROL.COLLATION_LOG_TABLE`.
 Only if all validations pass is the collated table promoted to replace the original table.
 The original table is then dropped, and its grants are applied to the promoted table.

 #### Do I need to create the stored procedures and control tables in every schema ?
 No. You should create a single `CONTROL` schema per database to house the stored procedures, control table, and log table.
 As long as the `COLLATION_ADMIN` role has the necessary privileges on the target schemas, and the procedures are executed using this role, the collation process will work as expected.
-If in doubt refer to `setup.sql`
+If in doubt refer to instructions found in `setup.sql`

 ## Author